fybrik/airbyte-module/sample/README_mysql.md

 # Mysql Sample

-This sample is for experimenting with the Airbyte Module (ABM) mysql connetor.
+This sample is for experimenting with the Airbyte Module (ABM) mysql connector.

 The server is configured to read and write a mysql table.